solkimicreb/react-stax/examples/docs_new/src/pages/docs/state/mutations/content.md

-State stores can be mutated from anywhere in arbitrary ways, but keeping state mutations in a central place is a good practice.
+State stores can be mutated from anywhere in any way, but keeping state mutations in a central place is a good practice.
 In this section we will cover a few state management patterns.

-## Mutating from store methods
+## Mutating inside store methods

-Simple methods on the store are convenient places for mutating the state.
+The store's methods are convenient places for mutating the state.

 ```js
 import { store } from 'react-easy-stack';